donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 A web interface (more precisely, the HTTP protocol) does not allow for a convenient up- and download of large files and a large number of files.
 For that reason, the up- and download of files to and from the repository has to be performed by means of a so-called _WebDAV_ client (called after the protocol that is used to transfer files over the internet).
 A very good WebDAV client is Cyberduck, which can be downloaded for free.

 Up- and downloading files is only possible after authenticating oneself at the website of the repository.
 Via the website, one can then obtain a _data access password_ that can be used in combination with one's _data access username_ to up- and download files.
 This data access username is _not_ the username with which one authenticates oneself at the website of the repository (for RU and RUMCN employees, their U- or Z-number).
 The data access username and password are used in combination with the WebDAV client.

+It is also possible to up- and download files using a command-line interface.
+However, this file transfer is only possible to and from a few dedicated computers, which are typically located in the labs.
+This file transfer is intended for large volumes, and the dedicated computers will only be operated by support staff and a limited number of experienced users.

 ##	8. Preservation – Data Acquisition Collection